yqiusteven/ist356fall25/0-intro/0-0-setup.md

 As you set it up, you will be asked several questions, for which the default selection is fine.
 EXCEPTION: choose Visual Studio Code as the default editor.

 3. **Python 3**: https://www.python.org/downloads/
 Do not download the latest recommended Python 3 version.
 For maximum stability and compatability with other code, you'll want to download the Download the highest security release.
-As of Fall 2024, that's Python 3.11
+As of Fall 2024, that's Python 3.11.
+Here is the direct link https://www.python.org/downloads/release/python-3110/

 See Resources for Setup on Blackboard for more details.
 I strongly recommend you review.